-DART does NOT require MPI to run; the default build scripts do not need nor use MPI in any way.
+DART does NOT require MPI to run.
 However, for larger models with large state vectors and large numbers of observations, the data assimilation step will run much faster in parallel, which requires MPI to be installed and used.
 However, if multiple ensembles of your model fit comfortably (in time and memory space) on a single processor, you need read no further about MPI.

-MPI is an open-source standard; there are many implementations of it.
+MPI is a standard; there are many implementations of MPI.
 If you have a large single-vendor system it probably comes with an MPI library by default.
-For a Linux cluster there are generally more variations in what might be installed; most systems use a version of MPI called MPICH.
-In smaller clusters or dual-processor workstations a version of MPI called either LAM-MPI or OpenMPI might be installed, or can be downloaded and installed by the end user.
+For a Linux cluster there are generally more variations in what might be installed; examples include OpenMPI and MVAPICH2.

 An “MPI program” makes calls to an MPI library, and needs to be compiled with MPI include files and libraries.

 Generally the MPI installation includes a shell script called

 mpif90 which adds the flags and libraries appropriate

 for each type of fortran compiler.
 So compiling an MPI program usually means simply changing the fortran compiler name